ypanx/ise-bacc-2018-case-question/readme.md

 ## ISEM-BACC 2018 Quantitative CASE Question

 The annual ISEM-BACC Case Competition seeks to promote the ISE discipline amongst pre-University students, through the introduction of ISE related problems.
-In 2018, the competition tackles at the Dial-a-Ride Problem (DARP) and participants are required to design the vehicle schedules for a transportation company.
+In 2018, the competition tackles the Dial-a-Ride Problem (DARP) and participants are required to design the vehicle schedules for a transportation company.

 ### Question Booklet (PDF) :
 #### https://drive.google.com/file/d/16CcDjRkFvlO0qxXcKogf0WUyimlQHHTP/view?usp=sharing